asahsarker/cs3306/README.md

-## To run this application you need follow below steps
+## To run this application you need to follow the below steps

 > Clone the application from github using this link:
 - [x] https://github.com/asahsarker/cs3306